-In 2006, in view of the systemic risk arising from access to public funds such as bank borrowings, CPs, etc, by NBFCs, and their interconnectedness with the financial system, the focus of regulatory concern widened to include non deposit taking NBFCs also.
+In 2006, in view of the systemic risk arising from access to public funds such as bank borrowings, CPs, etc. by NBFCs, and their interconnectedness with the financial system, the focus of regulatory concern widened to include non deposit taking NBFCs also.
 Accordingly, non deposit taking NBFCs with an asset size of Rs.
-100 crore and more as per the last audited balance sheet were defined as systemically important, (NBFCs-ND-SI) and a regulatory framework was put in place for them vide Circular No 86 dated December 12, 2006.
+100 crore and more as per the last audited balance sheet were defined as systemically important (NBFCs-ND-SI), and a regulatory framework was put in place for them vide Circular No 86 dated Dec 12, 2006.

-4. Systemic Importance of Core Investment Companies
+4. Systemic Importance of CICs

 For the reasons stated above, investing in shares of other companies, even for the purpose of holding stake should be regarded as carrying on the business of NBFI.
-In view of the systemic implications of access to public funds such as funds raised through Commercial Paper, debentures, inter-corporate deposits and other borrowings by CICs having asset size of 100 crore or above, such systemically important CIC will be required to obtain CoR under Section 45-IA of the Reserve Bank of India Act and be governed by the provisions of the Reserve Bank of India Act, 1934 and the directions issued by the Reserve Bank from time to time..
-However, CICs with an asset size of less than Rs.100 crore would be granted exemption from the applicability of Section 45-IA of the Reserve Bank of India Act, 1934.
-(The Non-Banking Financial (Non- Deposit Accepting or Holding) Companies Prudential Norms (Reserve Bank) Directions, 2007, contained in Notification No. DNBS.
-193/DG(VL)-2007 dated February 22, 2007 will not be applicable to a non-banking financial company being a Core Investment Company referred to in the Core Investment Companies (Reserve Bank) Directions, 2011.)
+In view of the systemic implications of access to public funds such as funds raised through

+CP, debentures, inter-corporate deposits and other borrowings by CICs having asset size of Rs.100 crore or above, such systemically important CIC will be required to obtain CoR under Section 45-IA of the RBI Act and be governed by the provisions of the RBI Act, 1934 and the directions issued by the RBI from time to time.

-5. Constraints faced by Core Investment Companies
+5. Constraints faced by CICs

-In view of the specificities of the business model of CICs, viz, holding stake in group companies and funding group concerns, CICs find it difficult to comply with the extant NOF requirements and exposure norms for NBFCs specified by the Reserve Bank.
+In view of the specificities of the business model of CICs, viz. holding stake in group companies and funding group concerns, CICs find it difficult to comply with the extant NOF requirements and exposure norms for NBFCs specified by the RBI.
 These issues have been considered while formulating the regulatory framework for CICs.